-Tufts University School of Dental Medicine strives to create and maintain a climate that recognizes differences and commonalities, while understanding, and engaging in intentional experiences that nurture acceptance of diverse ideological viewpoints, socio-economic status, racial/ethnic makeup, religious believes, sexual orientation and equity.
-We are committed to educating and training more dentists who embody the fabric of our nation, not only to address disparities in healthcare, but also, to improve the overall health of all people.
-At TUSDM, we have an ongoing commitment to Increase faculty and staff awareness and understanding of issues of diversity and inclusion through professional development programs.
+Tufts University School of Dental Medicine (TUSDM) strives to create and maintain a climate that recognizes differences and commonalities, while understanding and engaging in intentional experiences that nurture acceptance of diverse ideological viewpoints, socio-economic status, racial/ethnic makeup, religious beliefs, sexual orientation, and equity.
+We are committed to educating and training more dentists who embody the fabric of our nation, not only to address disparities in healthcare, but also to improve the overall health of all people.
+At TUSDM, we have an ongoing commitment to increase faculty and staff awareness and understanding of issues of diversity and inclusion through professional development programs.

 Our most recent entering classes are among the most diverse dental school classes in the country.
-TUSDM is one of the top three dental schools in the United States for enrollment of African-American/Black and Hispanic/Latino students, including the Historically Black Colleges and Universities (HBCU’s) of Howard University and Meharry Medical College.
-Since the 2013–2014 cycle, we have had a stunning increase in our applicant pool of students of African descent, of nearly 130 percent.
-28 percent of our most recent class identifies as Black/African American or Hispanic, nearly 32 percent identify as Asian, and 56 percent of the class is female.
+TUSDM is one of the top three dental schools in the United States for enrollment of African-American/Black and Hispanic/Latinx students, including the Historically Black Colleges and Universities (HBCUs) of Howard University and Meharry Medical College.
+Since the 2013–2014 cycle, we have had a stunning increase in our applicant pool of students of African descent, nearly 130 percent.
+Twenty-eight percent of our most recent class identifies as Black/African American or Hispanic, nearly 32 percent identify as Asian, and 56 percent of the class is female.
 Over 70 students in our most recent entering class are from economically disadvantaged backgrounds.